All Posts

 Winter Mulching: Protecting Plants from the Cold

-Applying mulch at the right time offers several advantages:
+Applying mulch at the optimal time provides multiple benefits:

 • Moisture Retention: Helps soil retain water during dry periods.

-• Soil Temperature Regulation: Keeps soil cooler in summer and warmer in winter.
+• Temperature Regulation: Keeps roots cool in summer and insulated in winter.

-• Erosion Control: Protects soil from being washed away by rain.
+• Erosion Control: Reduces soil loss from wind and rain.

-• Too Early in Spring: Can keep soil cold, delaying plant development.
+• Too Early in Spring: Soil stays cold, stalling plant development.